The checklist for decentralizing Local Digital Marketing for your network

 Marketing departments have certain experience in best practices to follow to improve the online ranking of points of sale and increase web-to-store traffic.
 This is not the case locally because most of the time it has not been trained.
 Here are some points that will allow it to gain autonomy:

-• Train in Local Digital Marketing: Plan a training session to explain the ins and outs of local digital marketing.
-It's essential to explain the impact of digital technology on consumer search behavior and how it influences in-store traffic.
+- Train in Local Digital Marketing: Provide a training that allows you to explain the ins and outs of local digital marketing.
+It is important to explain the impact of digital on consumer search behavior and how this influences foot traffic.

-• Accompany and Train daily: To be fully autonomous in the daily management of their Local Digital Marketing, your network needs support and training on the tools to use and good practices.
+- Support and Train Daily: To êbe fully autonomous in the daily management of their Local Digital Marketing, your réseau needs d’un support and d’une training on the tools à use and best practices.

-• Identify training stakeholders: Identify people who can help you train your network, such as network facilitators or an external expert in this field.
+- Identify the training actors: Identify the people who can help you à train your réseau like the network facilitators or an external person à l’company expert in this domain.

-• Select training tools: Currently, there are a variety of ways to train your network, such as training platforms, e-learning, workshops, etc.
+- Select the training tools: Currently there are quite varied ways to train your network, such as training platforms, e-learning, workshops, etc.

-• Present news and updates: If necessary, organize regular webinars or seminars to present the latest developments in local digital marketing
+Test the different contents and choose the one most suited to your network and your challenges. - Present news and updates: If necessary, regularly organize webinars or seminars to present the updates related to local digital marketing

 Conclusion